 P-1.
 Carbondale Fossil Ferns and Plants - This is one of my favorites!
 Fossilized fern plants in dark shale as well as fossilized swamp grasses and large pieces of fossilized trees!
 Easy pickins and plenty of room to work!
 I-81 or I-84 to Scranton.
 Pa.
 Follow signs for Rt.
 US 6 EAST.
 Take US 6 east to exit 6, Meredith St. Turn left on Meredith St. and take it to the bottom of the hill.
 Turn right on Business Rt.
 6 East.
 Go 1 1/2 miles and watch the left side for the Carbondale Schools (Green roofs on the buildings).
 Just past the school, before the old car dealership, turn left onto Westside Dr. Go 200 feet and turn left.
 Go over the small bridge and go up the hill into the apartment complex.
 Count the buildings on the right.
 Between the 3rd and 4th buildings, there is a gravel road next to a dumpster.
 Drive in on the gravel road and bear to the left, driving behind the complex.
 You will see straight ahead of you a HUGE mountain of mine tailings.
 That's the spot!!
 Drive to the end of the gravel road.
 Park there and walk in to the mountain of tailings.
 Fossils can be found by simply digging around in the tailings.
 FYI- The Carbondale Fossils were extracted from the Llewellyn Formation.
 They formed during the Pennsylvanian age.
 Thanks to Tom Buckley for the geologic information!!

-UPDATED 12/2016 - Collecting status at this site is now questionable.
-1 1/2 years ago, the owners had announced that the site was closed to collecting due to overzealous collectors using heavy machinery at the site, but since then, some collectors have been to the site without any problems.
-All I can say is Enter at your own Risk!
-P-2.
+P-3 UPDATED 1/2018 - Collecting status at this site is now questionable.
+Owners have announced the site was closed to collecting due to overzealous collectors using heavy machinery at the site.
+The owners will only grant permission gto educational and school groups.
+All I can say is Enter at your own Risk!.
 St. Clair, Pa.
 Fossil Ferns - A huge pit of shale that produces prolific fossilized ferns crusted in white that makes the fossils stand out from the host rock.
 This is what makes this location totally different from the Carbondale site.
 From the north: I-81 south to exit 124.
 Take Rt.61 South to St. Clair.
 Turn LEFT onto W. Hancock St. (Set your odometer to zero here!!)
 Travel EXACTLY 2.8 miles.
 There will be a dirt road on the right and a gravel pull off at that point.
 Park in the gravel pull-off.
 DO NOT drive down the dirt road!
 WALK down the dirt road 750 feet. at that point the dirt road will split right or left.
 Go LEFT and walk another 750 feet.
 You will come upon a large open shale pit on the right.
 That is the spot.
 You can find fossils throughout this area, just look down!
 I Recommend a backpack or hand truck to carry out your finds.
 The walk out is uphill!
 You can also pry into the bedrock and split apart layers to find more fossils.
 Directions from the South: Take I-78 to exit 29 and take Rt.
 61 North through Deer Lake to St.Clair.
 Turn RIGHT onto W. Hancock St., set your odometer to zero and drive 2.8 miles to the gravel pull-off, and follow directions above. **As of 2013, this site is in danger of being turned into a recycling facility, closing it forever.
 Collecting is still possible at the site, but this may change in the near future.

 Special note on the fossil sites in the Milford, Pa. area: The area south of Milford, along Rt.
 209 and 739 is controlled by the National Park Service, and is heavily and strictly patrolled.
 Although plentiful fossils can be found, it is ILLEGAL to collect fossils anywhere in this area.
 I have a friend who was casually hiking, and was spotted by a ranger picking up a fossil and putting it in his pocket.
 He was arrested and questioned before being released.
 Even though I have collected in this area in the past, I would not advise doing it now.